Pesticide Management Advisory Committee

 - Jesse O'Brien: A practicing agronomist

-- Tim Lindsay: Licensed applicator
+- VACANT: Licensed applicator

 - Carol Laboissonierre: Licensed applicator certified in organic landcare by the Northeast Organic Farming Association (NOFA).